 This places Travis and Alex in a similar situation and makes Travis feel like Alex understands what is going on.

 Step 5: Respond politely

 When it’s your turn to talk, don’t immediately rebuttal.
 Thank them for explaining their side of the story and apologize for your part in the conflict.
 Because you took time to listen, they will be more likely to let you explain your side, State your opinion clearly and avoid accusatory language.

 Alex needs to express to Travis that punctuality is important, but also needs to be empathetic to the situation.
 He says, “I understand that sometimes being late will happen, but for the productivity of the team, we need to minimize that.
 I’m happy to work with you and would appreciate you letting me know when you will be late.
 I hope your car gets fixed soon so you don’t have to worry about the bus.
 If you could make a special effort to be on time, the team and I would appreciate it.”

 In this situation, Alex validates Travis but also explains that there are expectations for being on time.
 Alex also uses words like “the team,” “we,” and “work with you,”.
 This isn’t confrontational but emphasizes that Travis’ actions have consequences.

 Even though workplace conflict will happen, it’s important to do everything possible to resolve conflict and diffuse the situation as quickly and professionally as possible.
-Using the five active listening techniques described above will help settle work conflicts as they arise.
+Using the five active listening techniques described above will help Resolve work conflicts as they arise.

 Are you a jobseeker looking for work or an employer looking for the right candidate?
 Contact The Computer Merchant today.
 Call (800) 617-6172 for one of our representatives to assist you.